 “He was here!
 Why didn’t you call me?
 He was here!
 Did you check your email?”

 My husband had no idea what I was talking about.
 There was no email from the camera.
 No pictures.

 This was burglary number seven and by far, the most invasive.
 This was the one where much of my jewelry was taken, including my engagement ring and the first pair of gold Italian droplet earrings my husband gave me 18-years earlier.
 This was the time when it was blatant that my personal drawer and private things had been touched, taken and rooted through.
 I couldn’t speak.
 I was devastated.
 The long wait was over and we blew it.
 Surely, he would never come back.
 Why would he?
 There was nothing left.
 He had cleaned us out.
 I went to bed at 4pm.

 It took my husband all night and several technical support phone calls to learn that in fact, the camera received 45-minutes worth of constant “hits” which began 10-minutes after I’d left the house but because of a windstorm the day before (and unbeknownst to us) our internet was “down” that afternoon and no pictures were saved or transmitted.

 The next morning, I performed my daily ritual before leaving the house but truly, it was only out of habit.
 I was beyond discouraged and didn’t even bother to leave money on the coffee table.

-That’s why it was so hard to comprehend when my husband called me at work that afternoon and calmly said,
+That’s why it was so hard to comprehend what my husband was saying when he called me at work that afternoon and calmly said,

 “I just called 911.
 There’s a burglar in our house right now.
 I can see him.
 He has a weapon and he sees the camera.
 I think he’s going to break it.”